icopy-site/awesome-cn/docs/awesome/awesome-computercraft.md

 > Note: This subsection is for programs which allow ComputerCraft things to be accessed out of the game, primarily through the Internet.

 <!-- vale Google.WordList = NO -->
 - [Cloud Catcher](https://github.com/SquidDev-CC/cloud-catcher) -  A program which enables interaction with computers outside of the game.
 <!-- vale Google.WordList = YES -->
 - [Krist Server](https://github.com/tmpim/Krist) -  A server for the Krist virtual currency, intended for use with CC and CC:T.
     - [KristForge](https://github.com/tmpim/kristforge) -  A miner for the Krist virtual currency.
     - [KristWeb2](https://github.com/tmpim/KristWeb2) -  A web wallet for Krist, written in React.
 - [Netmount](https://github.com/tmpim/netmountcc) - Configurable WebSocket and WebDAV remote storage solution.
 - [Ultron Control](https://gitlab.com/Merith-TK/ultron-control) -  A program which exposes a web API for controlling turtles.

 ### Emulators

 - [CCEmuX](https://emux.cc) -  A CC and CC:T emulator which executes the mods directly.
 - [Copy Cat](https://github.com/SquidDev-CC/copy-cat) -  A CC:T emulator that runs in a web browser.
 - [CraftOS-PC](https://www.craftos-pc.cc) -  A CC:T emulator written in C++ with the intention of speed.

 ### Plugins

 - [CraftOS-PC for VS Code](https://www.craftos-pc.cc/docs/extension) -  Extension for manipulating and running programs via CraftOS-PC in VSCode.
 - [`craftos2-plugins`](https://github.com/MCJack123/craftos2-plugins) -  A collection of small plugins for CraftOS-PC, maintained by the creator.
 - [VSCode Extensions for ComputerCraft](https://marketplace.visualstudio.com/items?itemName=lemmmy.computercraft-extension-pack) -  Self-explanatory.
 Contains autocomplete for CC and CC:T functions, as well as a Lua language server.

 ### Tools

+- [ComputerCraft Music Converter](https://music.madefor.cc) - A web app to convert various sound formats to DFPWM (ComputerCraft's sound format).
 - [BIMG-Generator](https://github.com/MasonGulu/BIMG-Generator) - A Java program to convert images to the BIMG format.
-- [ComputerCraft Music Converter](https://music.madefor.cc) - A web app to convert various sound formats to DFPWM (ComputerCraft's sound format).
 - [`cc-tstl-template`](https://github.com/MCJack123/cc-tstl-template) -  A template for the TypeScriptToLua compiler that allows writing ComputerCraft programs in TypeScript.
-- [img2poster](https://github.com/PatriikPlays/img2poster) - Allows converting from popular image formats to 2dj poster format.
-- [QuartzEncoder](https://cc.alexdevs.me/) - DFPWM and MDFPWM converter tool, allows from coverting from multiple media sources.
+- [Quartz Encoder](https://cc.alexdevs.me/index.html) - An API to convert links to audio files into DFPWM and MDFPWM.
 - [sanjuuni](https://github.com/MCJack123/sanjuuni) -  A program to quickly convert image and video files into various formats for playback and streaming in ComputerCraft.

 ## Literature
 ### Essays

 - [JackMacWindows's essay on ComputerCraft OSes](https://gist.github.com/MCJack123/4b2bca21bdc0cf5c67ce7177326c2154) -  Contains suggestions, discouragement, and encouragement for building a proper operating system.
 - [JackMacWindows's essay on sane APIs](https://gist.github.com/MCJack123/39ac0847579b3676cc098aca5860c758) -  Has suggestions for making your APIs easy to use.

 ### Tutorials
 #### Basics
 - [Direwolf20's tutorials](https://www.youtube.com/watch?v=wrUHUhfCY5A) -  A series of videos explaining the basics of ComputerCraft programming.
 - [Sethbling's tutorials](https://www.youtube.com/watch?v=DSsx4VSe-Uk) -  Another series of videos explaining ComputerCraft programming.
-- Lyqyd's _Computer Basics_ series ([1](https://web.archive.org/web/20170617144334/http://www.computercraft.info/forums2/index.php?/topic/15033-computer-basics-i/), [2](https://web.archive.org/web/20230719181359/https://www.computercraft.info/forums2/index.php?/topic/15041-computer-basics-ii/), [3](https://web.archive.org/web/20230719181437/https://www.computercraft.info/forums2/index.php?/topic/20905-computer-basics-iii/)) - Though a bit dated, they are excellent for the beginnings of your journey.
+- Lyqyd's *Computer Basics* series ([1](https://web.archive.org/web/20170617144334/http://www.computercraft.info/forums2/index.php?/topic/15033-computer-basics-i/), [2](https://web.archive.org/web/20230719181359/https://www.computercraft.info/forums2/index.php?/topic/15041-computer-basics-ii/), [3](https://web.archive.org/web/20230719181437/https://www.computercraft.info/forums2/index.php?/topic/20905-computer-basics-iii/)) -  Though a bit dated, they are excellent for the beginnings of your journey.
-- [The FTB Wiki's Getting Started guide for ComputerCraft](https://github.com/tomodachi94/awesome-computercraft/blob/master/<https://ftb.fandom.com/wiki/Getting_Started_(ComputerCraft)>) - A useful all-around resource for getting started.
+- [The FTB Wiki's Getting Started guide for ComputerCraft](https://ftb.fandom.com/wiki/Getting_Started_(ComputerCraft)) -  A useful all-around resource for getting started.

 #### Moderate or advanced

-- [Bomb Bloke's _Guide to Coroutines_](https://web.archive.org/web/20230210142049/https://www.computercraft.info/forums2/index.php?/topic/25670-bbs-guide-to-coroutines/) - Explains why you should not use coroutines, and includes tutorials on using them.
+- [Bomb Bloke's *Guide to Coroutines*](https://web.archive.org/web/20230210142049/https://www.computercraft.info/forums2/index.php?/topic/25670-bbs-guide-to-coroutines/) -  Explains why you should not use coroutines, and includes tutorials on using them.

 ### Charts, tables, and calculators

 - [JackMacWindows's coroutine flow chart](https://web.archive.org/web/20231212184953/https://cdn.discordapp.com/attachments/477911902152949771/959769473437560862/Blank_Diagram_1_Page_1.png) -  Demonstrates how coroutines work.
 Each column represents one coroutine's code flow.
 - [KingOfGamesYami's event flow chart](https://forums.computercraft.cc/index.php?topic=26.0) -  Demonstrates the flow of events when a program runs.
 <!--lint ignore-->
 - [Wojbie's decimal font chart](https://web.archive.org/web/20231212200503/https://cdn.discordapp.com/attachments/477911902152949771/933498000385400862/1642633650325141456271.png) and [Cake's hex font chart](https://web.archive.org/web/20231118175928/https://thox.madefor.cc/_images/encodings-cc-chars.png) -  Contains decimal and hex mappings to ComputerCraft font characters.
 - [Emma's ComputerCraft compatibility chart](https://docs.google.com/spreadsheets/d/1s4d21cL3QrUyegEzYaVXvqDr1zNorgyZ-fDWeopIC1k/edit?usp=sharing) -  Shows compatibility across emulators and in-game mods.
 - [MasonGulu's monitor size calculator](https://monitorsize.madefor.cc/) - An online gadget which calculates how many characters and pixels will fit onto a monitor.

 ### Other lists

 - [Awesome Lua](https://github.com/LewisJEllis/awesome-lua) - An Awesome list specific to the Lua programming language.
 - [Awesome SwitchCraft](https://github.com/aspen-reeves/awesome-switchcraft) - An Awesome list specific to the SwitchCraft server.
 - [Hengestone's list of languages which compile to Lua](https://github.com/hengestone/lua-languages/blob/master/README.md) -  A list of languages which compile to Lua.

 ## Resources

 - [`tweaked.cc` documentation](https://tweaked.cc) -  Contains documentation for most methods in CC and CC:T.
 - [CC's forums](https://computercraft.info/forums2) -  An extremely valuable resource, filled with tutorials and programs. <!-- FIXME: Broken link -->
 - [CC:T's forums](https://forums.computercraft.cc) -  Also extremely valuable, but is newer.
 - [Minecraft Computer Mods Discord](https://discord.gg/H2UyJXe) -  A Discord server for getting help with programming in CC and CC:T.
 - [ComputerCraft's subreddit](https://reddit.com/r/computercraft) - A subreddit for showing off your ComputerCraft creations, as well as getting help.
 <!-- vale Vale.Terms = NO -->
 - [Lua's manual](https://www.lua.org/manual/) -  Contains documentation on methods not covered in `Tweaked.cc`.
 Sections 5 (Auxillary Library) and 6 (Standard Library) are of particular interest.
 <!-- vale Vale.Terms = YES -->